NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 # Where to get Climate data?

-There are many online services to get climate data, and it is often difficult to know which one are up-to date and which resources to trust.
+There are many online services to get climate data, and it is often difficult to know which ones are up-to date and which resources to trust.
 Also different services provide different Application Programming Interfaces (API), use different terminologies, different file formats etc.,  which make it difficult for new users to master them all.
 Therefore in this lesson, we will be focusing on the [Copernicus Climate Change Service (C3S)](https://climate.copernicus.eu/).

 # Copernicus Climate Change Service (C3S)